Garden shade ideas provide a wonderful opportunity to shelter from the glaring sun, create privacy in the garden, and plant unusual flora and fauna.

 Think about a shaded spot as a multi-sensory experience of sight, sound and scent.
 Trickling water or swaying grass will feel cooling, while foliage is good at absorbing heat.

-Our solutions for creating shade in the garden will make an outdoor dining or seating areas a please to use on the bright days of summer.
-Take a look at these shade garden ideas for more advice and inspiration.
+Our solutions for creating shade in a range of garden ideas will make an outdoor dining or seating area a pleasure to use on the bright days of summer.

 1. Create garden shade with a parasol